anthonyscorrea/cmba-bylaws/docs/03-playing-rules.md

 - Rule 5.10(m)(1) limiting the number of mound visits.
 - Rule 5.10(g) requiring that pitchers must face at least three batters.
 - Rules 5.07(c) specifying time limits on pitchers and batters.
 Limitations on pitcher disengagements (i.e. pick-offs) shall also not be incorporated.
+- Any rule requiring specialized equipment or trained personnel, such as replay review.

 ## Regulation Games
 Games played under the auspices of both recognized Managers of the participating teams shall count as official.
 A regulation game is defined as follows